 - Who you are: Clearly express who your company is.
 Your logo and company name should be prominent and easy to read.
 This may seem obvious, but it’s not always implemented.

-- What you do: Don’t just indicate what you produce (i.e., “we design and produce quality [fill in the blank] products”).
-Identify the primary problem you solve—hit the core of what keeps your prospects up at night.
-Generally, this involves overcoming a critical obstacle or reaching a key business goal.
+- What you do: Don’t just indicate what you produce (i.e., “we design and produce quality [fill in the blank] products”) or offer (i.e., “we offer professional development coaching”).
+Identify the primary customer pain points or market problems you solve.
+Hit on the issue that keeps your prospects up at night.
+Generally, you should clearly demonstrate how your company will help them overcome a critical obstacle or reach a key business goal.

 - Who you serve: Clearly define who you serve so that prospective customers can quickly identify themselves as someone you or your product supports.
 This can be based on a range of parameters, such as industry, size or type of business, role or title, or other defining and relatable details.

 If your prospects understand who you are, what you do, and who you serve, they can make an informed decision about whether to learn more about your business or move on.
 If they decide to move on, so be it.
 What’s important is that their decision is based on an accurate understanding of the value you offer.

 What are the benefits of having a clear value proposition?

 Having a clear value proposition has clear benefits for any company.

 - Immediate engagement.
 Capturing customers’ attention with a strong value proposition makes them more likely to engage further with your content before moving on to something else.